asanant67/porro/README.md

 A simple social media web app where users can create posts, like posts, and follow others.

-## Features
+## Features & Advantages

+### Secure User Authentication
+- Users can sign up and log in securely.
-- User authentication (Sign up, Login)
+- Protects user data with authentication mechanisms.

+### Post Creation & Engagement
-- Create, like, and delete posts
+- Users can create, like, and delete posts.
+- Encourages interaction and engagement within the community.

+### Social Connectivity
-- Follow/unfollow users
+- Follow/unfollow users to personalize the feed.
+- Stay updated with posts from followed users.

-- User profiles
+### User Profiles
+- Each user has a profile with personal details.
+- Customizable with profile pictures and bio.

 ## Tech Stack

-- **Frontend:** React, CSS
+- **Frontend:** React, Tailwind CSS
 - **Backend:** Node.js, Express.js
 - **Database:** MongoDB